Divyasricse/devops/github.md

 **9.What is pr(pull request)?**
 a pr is a request to merge code into another branch on github.it allows code review,discussion and approval before merging.

+**10.what is git branching strategy used in ur current project** ans:in our current project we have multiple different branches among this branches we have dev branch which containes the deveopment code which deployed to th deveopment env generally for testing perpose apart from that we have feature branch whenever the development team wwants to deveop a new fetaure they will create a feature branch from dev branch and whatever changes are made at feature branch will be merged to dev branch with the help of pull request . we have a stage branch that is used before the production deployment which containes the pre-production code here final testing and prevalidations will be done these stage branch code will branch to main branch code.what ever will have code in main branch will be deployed to clusters or servers apart from thses we have one hotfix branch after release in prod/servers if users face any bug them we can create one hotfix branch and work on it anfrt fixing push the code in to main branch and deploy the code to prod/server

 ## Branching Strategy
 ### 1. Main Branch